Ashwagandha

 Dosage Range for Various Needs

 Clinical studies suggest that effective dosages typically range from 120 to 1,250 milligrams (mg) daily over 2 to 8 weeks, depending on the intended purpose.
-500 mg daily is a good goal to support improvements in physical performance.

-The amount has been proven to enhance strength metrics subclinically but noticeably.
 When using ashwagandha for anxiety, a dosage of 300 to 600 mg of root extract (standardized to 5% withanolides) is suggested.

-For managing inflammation, doses between 250 and 500 mg over 60 days have significantly reduced C-reactive protein levels by up to 30%.
-Ashwagandha appears to be well-tolerated at doses used for up to 3 months.
+For managing inflammation, doses between 250 and 500 mg administered over 60 days have been shown to reduce C-reactive protein levels by up to 30% significantly.

 High doses, such as 12,000 mg/day, exceed both safety limits and those studied in clinical research.